History

 HIS 106 - U.S.A., 1945-Present

 Description: This course deals with America in the nuclear age, its recovery from World War II and its growing domination of the Western world.
 The course covers the dramatic changes in American society at home and its entanglements abroad in an effort to contain Russian and Chinese power.
 Domestic transformation of the Kennedy-Johnson period, the upheaval of Watergate, the Reagan "revolution", and contemporary issues in American life conclude the course.
-SUNY GE-SDES, SSBS, SUSC; SUNY GEN ED-GAMH, GSBS; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer
+SUNY GE-SDES, SSBS, SUSC, SCRT; SUNY GEN ED-GAMH, GSBS; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer

 Credit Hours: 3